backstage/backstage/.changeset/perfect-points-hope.md

 '@backstage/plugin-auth-backend-module-oidc-provider': patch
 ---

-Add nonce to authorize request to be added in id_token
+Add nonce to authorize request to be added in ID token